dents/uploadenc/README.md

 # uploadenc
 Writes client-uploaded files directly to Amazon S3, encrypting them to a given public key in the process.
+Works great for securely sending yourself personal pictures from your phone, for example.

 Overview: